FirdousNath/audio_qoohoo/README.md

 ## known bugs

-- toggle icon when audio finishes
+- toggle icon when audio finishes playing
 - clear functionality do not delete recordings from internal storage
-- on listing waves are not appearing on Android

 ## Scope of improvements